Smart Data Portfolios: A Governance Framework for AI Training Data: Introduction

-Thus we make four contributions.
+The paper makes four contributions.
 (1) We develop Smart Data Portfolios as an explanation layer for AI systems, enabling decisions to be justified through governed input portfolios rather than model internals.
-(2) We formalise informational return, governance-adjusted risk, the governance-efficient frontier, and the policy risk cap, creating a quantitative foundation for input governance.
-(3) We propose a governance architecture with regulatory tools and reporting artefacts that support transparent and auditable deployment.
-(4) We illustrate the framework in the telecommunications sector, where heterogeneous applications require distinct governed portfolios under a shared regulatory structure.
+(2) We formalize informational return, governance-adjusted risk, the governance-efficient frontier, and the policy risk cap, establishing a quantitative foundation for input governance.
+(3) We propose a governance architecture supported by regulatory tools and reporting artifacts that enable transparent and auditable deployment.
+(4) We illustrate the framework in the telecommunications sector, where heterogeneous applications require distinct governed portfolios within a shared regulatory structure.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:literature} reviews related research, while Section~\ref{sec:definitions} defines the SDP framework and its principles.
-Section~\ref{sec:methodology} develops the quantitative framework and derives the governance-efficient frontier.
+Section~\ref{sec:literature} reviews related research.
+Section~\ref{sec:definitions} defines the SDP framework and its principles.
+Section~\ref{sec:operationalization} develops the quantitative framework and derives the governance-efficient frontier.
 Section~\ref{sec:governance} introduces the reporting stack that operationalizes SDPs as an explanation layer.
-Section~\ref{sec:telecom} presents the sectoral illustration, and Section~\ref{sec:conclusion} concludes with implications for AI governance.
+Section~\ref{sec:telecom} presents the sectoral illustration.
+Section~\ref{sec:conclusion} concludes with implications for AI governance.